 This product helps untangle matted hair and loosen knots while leaving a lustrous coat and fresh scent behind.

-This product both improves the health of hairs and detangles your dog’s matted hair.
-It is pH balanced and contains no sulfates, colorants, or added fragrances.
+This product both improves the health of hair and detangles your dog’s matted hair.
+It is pH-balanced and contains no sulfates, colorants, or added fragrances.

 It comes in lavender and unscented versions as well.